• NewJerseyAlmanac.com: Gateway to New Jersey Information

 -- Regional Greenhouse Gas Initiative

-In 2011, the Christie Administration withdrew from the Regional Greenhouse Gas Initiative, a consortium to reduce carbon dioxide emissions from power plants across ten Northeast and mid-Atlantic states from Maine to Maryland.
+In 2011, the Christie Administration withdrew from the Regional Greenhouse Gas Initiative (RGGI), a consortium to reduce carbon dioxide emissions from power plants across ten Northeast and mid-Atlantic states from Maine to Maryland.
 The action, which the Governor claimed was due to the RGGI being ineffective and that its implementation would likely lead to increased utility rates, sparked litigation instituted by environmental groups which delayed, but did not halt, the withdrawal.
-Subsequent bills passed by the legislature to have the state re-join the program were vetoed by the Governor.
+Subsequent bills passed by the legislature to have the state re-join the program were vetoed by Governor Christie.
+The state rejoined the RGGI after Governor Murphy took office.
+In November 2021, he signed an executive order establishing a goal to reduce carbon emissions in New Jersey by 50% by 2030.
+In addition, the governor announced another $33 million for transportation electrification projects from the RGGI.

 * Regional Greenhouse Gas Initiative